DavidRooney/tdd-flavours/Ohce/README.md

 ## Credits
 Inspired by [Manuel Rivero](http://garajeando.blogspot.com/2016/05/the-ohce-kata-short-and-simple-exercise.html)

-## Goal
-A short and simple exercise to practice outside-in TDD using test doubles.

 ## Description
 ohce is a console application that echoes the reverse of what you input through the console.